-If you notice some of the signs that your mom might be emotionally abusive in your own relationship, working with a therapist, learning how to stand up for yourself, and setting boundaries can all help you deal with the situation.
+Whether your mother joins you in therapy or not, counseling can be crucial in learning how to stand up for yourself.
+Setting boundaries can help all of you deal with the situation.
 And encouraging your mom to get help is just as important as doing so yourself.

 "Confront the problem," Dummit says.
 "Communicate with an attitude of caring that you have been deeply hurt by the abusive behavior and desire a positive relationship.
 Set boundaries that you will no longer tolerate verbal attacks."

 It's one thing if you generally know what to expect when interacting with your mom, but if you never know if you'll be greeted with love or hostility, that can definitely be stressful and really take a toll on you.
 "Moms who are emotionally abusive tend to be inconsistent in the way they show love," Viciere says.
 "In other words, they can be hot and cold with their children for no apparent reason, and it is highly dependent on their mood.
 Children who grow up in these households can struggle with feeling anxious due to living in an environment where they grew up not knowing what to expect."

 Name-calling is never OK, from a parent or a partner.
 If your mom calls you negative, angry names, that's a sign of emotional abuse.
 You can help get yourself to a place where you're able to distance yourself from those names, however.